 The market is softening = slowing = normalizing = moving closer to balance which are all good things even though it feels weird.
 After the wild ride of 2020 and the nearly non-existent inventory levels of Q1 2021, the real estate market is working out its kinks.
 I have mentioned it before and will say it again, it is impressive what a person can get used to.
 We got used to 10 or 15 buyers for each listing.
 We even (kinda) got used to only 4,000 active listings (when we should have 25,000).
 Now we have to prepare today’s buyers and sellers (and ourselves) for another new normal, a much healthier one.

-On Wednesday, Lawyers Title hosted a presentation with Tina Tamboer with the Cromford Report.
+Today is all about the AZ market.
+On Tuesday, Lawyers Title hosted a presentation with Tina Tamboer with the Cromford Report.
 She always shares pertinent and timely information.
 Below I have combined a lot of her information from her presentation, along with additional information from my research.